Amalberga of Maubeuge

-Narrative
+Legend

 Amalberga's father was Saint Geremarus.

 She was born in Brabant.
 She is said to have been the niece of Pepin of Landen who married her against her will to a great lord, named Thierry, by whom she had a daughter, afterwards St. Pharailda.

 Upon the death of her first husband, Pepin had her marry Count Witger, Duke of Lorraine.
 In her biography she is presented as the mother of five saints: Pharaildis, Emebert, Reineldis, Ermelindis and Gudula.

 Sometime after the birth of their youngest child, Gudula, Witger decided to become a Benedictine in Lobbes; Amalberga joined the Benedictine nuns of Maubeuge.

 Her feast is celebrated on July 10.
 The translation of her relics from Lobbes to Binche in the 15th century is celebrated on June 10.

 Amalberga of Maubeuge is not to be confused with the virgin Amalberga of Temse (venerated in Ghent, Temse and Munsterbilzen) who died in 772, and whose feast day is July 10 or October 27.